Proof of Work (Explained)

 the atomic unit of construction in this context, a block is a grouping of transactions that alter the state of

-transaction may be included by a miner to collect a block reward.
+the ledger.
+For example, a coinbase transaction may be included by a miner to collect a block reward.
 But in

 order for these to be processed by the network, a miner must provide a proof of work for the serialization of